AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 :exclamation: **Caution:** HOMEWORK_INDEX
 and DEADLINE should all only appear exactly once and should not be empty.

-:bulb: **Tip:** A student can have multiple homeworks with the same name, even if they have different deadlines.
+:bulb: **Tip:** A student cannot have multiple homeworks with the same name, even if they have different deadlines.

 #### View Student Homework